ByteRookie/AGS_Service/README.md

 The integration creates four sensors and a switch for each room:

 - Sensors:
-  - `<name> Configured Rooms`: This sensor lists all the rooms configured in the AGS Service.
+  - `AGS Service Configured Rooms`: This sensor lists all the rooms configured in the AGS Service.
-  - `<name> Active Rooms`: This sensor lists the active rooms based on the state of the room switch and home audio status.
+  - `AGS Service Active Rooms`: This sensor lists the active rooms based on the state of the room switch and home audio status.
-  - `<name> Active Speakers`: This sensor lists the speaker devices in the active rooms.
+  - `AGS Service Active Speakers`: This sensor lists the speaker devices in the active rooms.
-  - `<name> Inactive Speakers`: This sensor lists the speaker devices not in active rooms.
+  - `AGS Service Inactive Speakers`: This sensor lists the speaker devices not in active rooms.

 - Switches:
-  - `Room Name <name>`: This switch allows you to manually control whether a room is active or not.
+  - `(Room Name) Media`: This switch allows you to manually control whether a room is active or not.
+A switch is automatically created for each room configured in the AGS Service.

-In these names, `<name>` is replaced by the value of the `name` configuration option, if it's provided.
-If it's not provided, it defaults to "AGS Service".

 ## File Structure